 Competitors have 7 minutes to select a topic, brainstorm their ideas, outline and deliver a speech.
 The speech uses an introduction, body, and conclusion.
 The judge will give 2-3 topic choices and the competitor will choose one.
-The 7 minutes will start once the competitor chooses the topic (that topic is no longer valid for Competitors should remain in the room for all speeches.
+The 7 minutes will start once the competitor chooses the topic (that topic is no longer valid for any other competitor).
+Competitors should remain in the room for all speeches.
 Students may use the provided index card (they may not use their own or paper) during their speech, but should not be reading directly from it.

-- Time: up to 7 minutes (only valid if timed with stopwatch) - 7 minutes includes preparation time and performing the speech. - Time violations (30 second grace period-7:30 can place first, 7:35 cannot), (deduct points for any significant deviation from optimal time frame). - Organized, focused on topic, supported using examples, facts, etc. - Your opinion on the topic should not influence the ranking.
+- Time: up to 7 minutes (only valid if timed with stopwatch) - 7 minutes includes preparation time and performing the speech. - Time violations cannot place first (30 second grace period-7:30 can place first, 7:35 cannot). - Organized, focused on topic, supported using examples, facts, etc. - Your opinion on the topic should not influence the ranking.